LilymoonW/FinalProject_CS340/README.md

 For the **Lying puzzle**, we limited the scope to only generate puzzles with the number of people between and including 3 and 5.
 This limits the number of puzzles we are able to generate.

 For the **Age puzzle**, we assumed that the product is between 1 to 100 and the sum of ages to be between 2 and 50.
 This limits the scope of the number of random problems our model can find.
+Additionally, when generating random variations, I limited the steps to 100—Z3* must find a solvable sum and product within this limit, or it will return undefined.

 ---